bounswe/bounswe2023group4/deliverables/Final_Deliverables/Cmpe451 Final_Project_Team_Report.md

 ## Member: Selin Işık - Group 4 - Frontend
 ### Responsibilities:
+My primary responsibilities include developing the user interface and spearheading the implementation of the frontend aspects of our project.
+I was tasked with organizing and planning the workload for the frontend team, ensuring an efficient division of tasks.
+Additionally, I conducted code reviews for my team members, offering guidance and support to facilitate successful task completion.

 ### Main contributions:
+At the semester's start, I focused on updating the mock-ups and selecting the color theme for our application.
+I also developed a learning path tailored for the frontend team to streamline our development process.
+Subsequently, I formulated a project plan centered around the chosen technologies and our milestone objectives.
+My contributions to the web application development were significant, particularly in designing the Poll Card Structure, Feed Page, and Profile Pages.
+Furthermore, I took the lead in implementing most of the Pop-Up Components in our project.

 ### Code-related significant issues:
 |Task|Relevant significant issues|